 When you use a pressure cooker, you don’t need to soak them before.
 Just wash the green mung beans and put them into an instant pot.

 Normally, I will refrigerate them.
-And, I eat them as cold or warm them up in a microwave.
+And, I eat them cold or warm them up in a microwave.
 Also, I like to freeze them as popsicles.

-I prefer to use dried seaweed like miso soup type because it is softer.
+I prefer to use this dried seaweed like miso soup because it is softer.
 Some like to use kombu which is an edible kelp.
 They are in a sheet and a little harder, so it takes longer to soak.

 Remember both dried seaweeds require washing and soaking before using.